 How to Use Bleach Safely to Disinfect Your Home

-Can I use straight bleach to disinfect?
+Can I use straight bleach?

-Do you need to rinse after cleaning with bleach?
+Do I need to rinse after?

-How much bleach do I use to disinfect?
+How much bleach to disinfect?

-Can I store leftover diluted bleach to use later?
+Can I store leftover diluted bleach?

 Conclusion